DanieleMaijnelli/Cybersecurity-Report/Attack on DC-1 Virtual Machine.md

 #### Brute Force &rarr; Password Cracking

 Now I use Hashcat (a password cracking tool) to obtain the passwords corresponding to the hashes found in the database.
 In order to perform this step, I invoke

-`hashcat -m 0 -a 0 -o /home/daniele/Documents/passwords.txt /home/daniele/Documents/hashes.txt /usr/share/wordlists/rockyou.txt`.
+`hashcat -m 0 -a 0 -o /home/daniele/Documents/passwords.txt /home/daniele/Documents/hashes.txt /usr/share/wordlists/rockyou.txt`

 Regarding the command:

-- `-o /home/daniele/Documents/passwords.txt` specifies the path of output file, where the passwords will be written.
+- `-o /home/daniele/Documents/passwords.txt` specifies the path of the output file, where the cracked passwords will be written.
 - `/home/daniele/Documents/hashes.txt` is the path of the file containing the hashes.
-- `/usr/share/wordlists/rockyou.txt` is the path of the dictionary, this one in particular is already installed in every Kali machine.
+- `/usr/share/wordlists/rockyou.txt` is the path of the password dictionary, this one in particular is already installed in every Kali machine.

 ![Passwords](Screen7.png)